fariajorge/SE-PhishSim/README.md

 ## 🧪 Project Summary

 The campaign used a spoofed domain (`noti0n.com`) and a custom-designed Notion-themed login page.
 Participants received an email that mimicked a standard team invitation.
-The infrastructure was deployed via Docker using the GoPhish framework, and Cloudflare Tunnel was used to expose the campaign infrastructure securely to the internet.
+The infrastructure was deployed via Docker using the GoPhish framework, secured with a custom NGINX reverse proxy providing HTTPS, and exposed to the internet through public IP and router port forwarding.

 Collected metrics such as click-through rate, submission rate, and report rate were used to assess susceptibility.
 A post-campaign debrief and awareness training were designed based on participant performance.

 ## 💡 Key Features

-- **Custom Domain & Realistic Branding**: `noti0n.com` registered and configured to host the phishing page
+- **Custom Domain & Realistic Branding**: `noti0n.com` registered and configured with proper DNS records
-- **GoPhish Deployment**: Managed campaign through GoPhish via Docker and cloud tunneling
+- **GoPhish Deployment via Docker**: Full containerized setup with GoPhish + NGINX for HTTPS termination
-- **Landing Page Simulation**: Replica Notion login page with credential capture and redirect
+- **Landing Page Simulation**: Replica Notion login page hosted and tracked via GoPhish
-- **Email Template Design**: Simulated Notion invitation email with embedded tracking
+- **Email Template Design**: Simulated Notion invitation email with embedded tracking links
+- **Data Persistence**: Campaign data and settings persisted across server restarts
-- **Data-Driven Analysis**: Collection of behavioral metrics with post-campaign visual analytics
+- **Data-Driven Analysis**: Collection of behavioral metrics with post-campaign analysis
 - **Awareness Training Material**: Custom posters, quizzes, and debrief documents (post-campaign)

 ## 🛠️ Tech Stack